Best Travelling Tricks Even If You’re Broke AF

 This is one of the best ways to travel cheaply, not only you get free accommodation, couchsurfing lets you get a different angle of the new country you will about to explore.
 I’ve done couchsurfing a couple of times, what I enjoyed most is when I get to ask the local about travelling tips from their point of view, hidden gems, and my favourite, we cook together!
 However, same goes for this one like hitchhiking, it is not always smart to do this everywhere.
 A couchsurfing in, let’s say, North Korea again might not be that clever perhaps not possible.
 Couchsurfing also helps you get to meet new people who are travelling in the same way as you are.

 I’ve couchsurfed in Turkey, Georgia, and Israel, so far, it’s one of the best things I’ve done in my travel journey.
-It’s definite one of the best travelling tricks you could try when you travel with a limited budget.
+It’s definitely one of the best travelling tricks you could try when you travel with a limited budget.

 WWOFFing is another form of volunteering, the difference of using WWOOF is you get to be sent to farms and help out and this website will give you the relevant list of farms.
 You get to learn how to work on the organic farms everywhere in the world.
 WWOFFing gets you free accommodation and food as well.
 If you are into cultural and education tourism, this is indeed perfect for you.
 However, keep in mind that some regions or organisations ask for a fee when you want to do WWOFFing, there are some that are free.